apache/accumulo-examples/README.md

   The `runex` command is a simple wrapper around the Maven Exec plugin.
 * Commands intended to be run in bash are prefixed by '$' and should be run from the root of this repository.
-* Several examples use the `accumulo` and `tool.sh` commands which are expected to be on your `PATH`.
-These commands are found in the `bin/` and `contrib/` directories of your Accumulo installation.
+* Several examples use the `accumulo` and `accumulo-util` commands which are expected to be on your `PATH`.
+These commands are found in the `bin/` directory of your Accumulo installation.
 * Commands intended to be run in the Accumulo shell are prefixed by '>'.

 ## Available Examples